sridhar-ravi/Intro_to_bioinformatics_CO_2024/README.md

 ```
 Now switch to `samtools` version `1.16.1` using the `module load` command.
 Try loading module `blast+`
-You can also use module spider with wildcard `$ module -r spider '.*blast.*'`
+You can also use module spider with wildcard `$ module -r spider '.*blast.*'.
 Now let’s see if we have a module called “Bioconductor”

 Let try loading `busco` and use command `module list` to view all loaded modules